madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 19th of June, 2019

+  - On multiple occasions, you asked me if I resented you.
+You were so far off the mark every time.
+However, about five or six months ago I did come close.

+    I was idly browsing titles in Waterstones and in a stroke of luck, _A Room of One's Own_ caught my eye.
+I thought what a funny curious title it had.
+At that point, I was still of the opinion that Virginia Woolf owes her fame to being a feminist.
+How wrong I was.
+I don't think I know anyone whose use of language and conviction are as captivating.
+Thinking that it was possible (even probable) that I would have ignored her for the rest of my life out of ignorance is terrifying.
+What a waste it would have been.

+    The reason I almost resented you is, out of everyone I know, you were the person who should have picked up a copy of the book, smack me in the head with it, and tell me to read it.
+I'd have read it and I'd have been grateful.
+Having known you, my introduction to Woolf shouldn't have been by chance (though I'm sure subconsciously you're partly the reason I bought _A Room of One's Own_ that day).

+    When you told me you were going to teach and that you are sick of being poor, six months ago I would have objected vehemently (not that you should care) from the top of my high horse.
+However, as I read your message the first thing that appeared in my mind was that everyone needs a room of their own and £500 a year (adjusted for inflation since Woolf's time).
+My opinion now (in part thanks to Woolf) is that maybe once you can breathe freely, you can make your voice heard louder.
+Maybe that is all you need.

+    This brings me to the other title I finished reading last week, _The Death of the Moth and Other Essays_.
+I'm weary of suggesting you a Woolf title, of course.
+It's dangerously close to mansplaining, but it seems this collection of essays is seldom found in bookshops and discussed even less.
+They have been posthumously published by her husband.

+    Half the essays are about great men of letters.
+I don't think you'd like those.
+They wouldn't bring tears to your eyes as reading Schopenhauer once did, but I don't see you taking joy in reading them either.
+The other essays are, however, way more fascinating.
+In particular, the titular essay _The Death of the Moth_ is maybe the peak of modernism.
+She writes about the last hours of a moth that she watched as it tried to escape through the window, but couldn't due to the glass blocking the way.
+In a subject seemingly dull, she fully describes life with eloquence.
+Joyce's quote "in the particular lies the universal" fully captures this essay.
+A close second in the collection is _Street Haunting_ which describes her wandering in the streets of London at night.
+It is a wonderful journey and I think it will speak to you.
+It is the kind of wondering that would render you joyous.
+Then there is _Middlebrow_ and _Professions for Women_, in which fire comes out of pages unapologetically.
+I don't think the latter essay will be useful to you because you have already killed your angel, but it is still enjoyable to read her go at it.
+Finally, there are _Why?_, _Craftsmanship_ and _A Letter to a Young Poet_.
+As I'm sure you can tell, these are all about writing and language.
+They may or may not have utility for you, I can't judge.
+However, I do think you'd enjoy reading them regardless just as I enjoy reading a well-written essay on mathematics even when the content is second nature.

+  - On other news, my move is now complete.
+The room speaks to me.
+As if all these years it was calling for me.
+Now with my arrival, I feel the space around me is in unison with my actions.
+The perfect place to write a book, which is fortunate because that is my task for the next three months.

 ### 16th of June, 2019

   - _Ballata dell'amore cieco_ by Fabrizio de André